-For most convenient use of the extra narrowband hydrogen-alpha imaging filter we recommend the 2" Orion Multiple Filter Wheel or Nautilus Motorized Filter Wheel.
+For most convenient use of the extra narrowband S-II imaging filter we recommend the 2" Orion Multiple Filter Wheel or the Nautilus Motorized Filter Wheel.
 The filter wheel is especially useful if you wish to image an object through multiple filters separately.
-The filter wheel allows you to quickly change the filter in the light path without the sometimes frustrating process of removing the imaging system every time a different filter is needed.
-To use the extra narrowband hydrogen-alpha imaging filter with the filter wheel simply thread a filter into the filter wheel tray as described in the wheel instructions.
-You can now switch between filters by rotating the knurled wheel.
+The filter wheel allows you to quickly change the filter in the light path without the sometimes frustrating process of removing the imaging system from the telescope every time a different filter is needed.
+To use the extra narrowband S-II imaging filter with the filter wheel, simply thread a filter into the filter wheel tray as described in the wheel's instruction manual.
+You can now switch between filters by rotating the knurled edge of the wheel.
 Contact Orion Customer Service/Sales at 800-676-1343 for details.

-This graph shows the typical light transmission through the Orion hydrogen-alpha filter.
-Note that the filter only passes visible light with wavelengths between 650nm and 660nm with a full width half maximum value of approximately 7nm.
+This graph shows the typical light transmission through the Orion S-II filter.
+Note that the filter only passes visible light with wavelengths between 660nm and 685nm with a full width half maximum value of approximately 7nm.
 All other wavelengths are essentially blocked.
-Transmission is greatest at 656.3nm, which is the hydrogen-alpha emission wavelength.
+Transmission is greatest at 672.4nm, which is the S-II emission wavelength.